 - Add the chocolate chips and mix again.

-- Using a teaspoon, drop more or less 16 balls of cookie dough on the baking sheet.
+- Put baking sheet on a baking tray***.
+Using a tablespoon, drop 15 balls of cookie dough on the baking sheet.
 Make sure you leave enough space between each cookie.

 - Let cool for 5 minutes, and enjoy!